 - Crush the ginger, garlic and green chillies in a mortar-pestle to a fine or semi-fine texture.
 Set aside

-- When the pressure settles down on its own, open the lid.
+- When the pressure drops naturally in the cooker, then only open the lid.

-- If the beans are cooked well set aside or drain the beans.
-Reserve the stock (water) in which the beans were cooked.
+- If the beans are cooked well; set aside or drain the beans.

-- If the rajma are not cooked completely, then pressure cook again adding some water if required for some minutes.
+- If the rajma are not cooked well enough, then pressure cook again adding some water if needed for some more minutes.

 Making masala